Exercising Safely in Hot Weather

 Go4Life has safety tips for those who want to be active when it’s hot outside:

 - Check the weather forecast.
-If it’s very hot or humid, exercise inside with a Go4Life DVD or walk in an air-conditioned building like a shopping mall.
+If it’s very hot or humid, exercise inside with Go4Life videos on YouTube, or walk in an air-conditioned building like a shopping mall.

 - Drink plenty of liquids.
 Water and fruit juices are good options.
 Avoid caffeine and alcohol.
 If your doctor has told you to limit liquids, ask what to do when it is very hot outside.